Jacqueline Diamond - Home

 All this time, I was writing plays, scripts and books.
 Except for a couple of plays produced locally, they came back with painful rejection slips.

 In 1980, I fell in love with a PBS series based on Jane Austen's Pride and Prejudice.
-Reading her books led me to discover Regency romances.
+Reading her books led me to discover the genre of Regency romances.

 A year later, I sold my first two Regencies (the second was Song for a Lady, also now available as an ebook).
 Over the next few decades, I sold a paranormal suspense novel (Echoes), a fantasy novel (Shadowlight), two mysteries (The Eyes of a Stranger and Danger Music), a paranormal romantic suspense (Touch Me in the Dark) and romances in subgenres ranging from medical romance to screwball comedy.
 My publishers included William Morrow, St. Martin's Press, Berkley, Five Star, Walker and Co., and Harlequin.